 Alice is an extremely accomplished woman by anyone’s standards.
 One of the most esteemed Psychology professors at Harvard.
 But it was interesting to see, even before the Alzheimer diagnosis, she had weathered challenges and shifted priorities a few times.
 She speaks of how her priorities shifted more than John’s after children.
 She changes them again when she discovers she is sick.
 She wants to sabbatical with John and she wants to be with her family.
 John is a very consistent figure.
 He works a lot.
 He has always worked a lot.
 He doesn’t work to hurt her but his passion for his work has always been his priority.
 Although Alice understands this intellectually, this still hurts her feelings.
 But he is extremely supportive at the same time.
 Liked the realism inherent in his character.

 I loved the middle of the book as we see her disease and suffering through her lucid and non-lucid self.
 I had to put the book down when she wished she had cancer instead.
 It was very powerful.
 And telling her children.
 And the history with her own father.
 Her contemplated suicide.
 Her letter to herself.
 All compelling.

-Still Alice is now a major motion picture starring Julianne Moore and has been the recipient of several awards including a Golden Globe Award for Best Actress, a Critics’ Choice Award for Best Actress, and an Screen Actor’s Guild Award.
-It is currently pending nominations for an Academy Award, among several other nominations.
+Still Alice, by Lisa Genova is now a major motion picture starring Julianne Moore.
+The film has won a variety of awards including a Golden Globe Award for Best Actress, a Critic’s Choice Award for Best Actress, and a Screen Actor’s Guild Award, and been nominated for even more.

 ONCEKids Publishing is run by literacy advocate and Mompreneur Eileen Wacker.
 Click here to find her acclaimed books